1930 24 Hours of Le Mans: Entries

 Jean-Albert Grégoire’s small Tracta company had been very successful at Le Mans with its reliable front-wheel drive and patented Universal joint system.
 The works team bought two Type A models to the race (unsupercharged this time), Grégoire racing with Vallon as usual, and Bourcier with Debeugny.
 The smallest cars in the field were from MG Cars, making its Le Mans debut.
 Morris Garages was set up in 1909 by William Morris as a sales/service division of his Morris Motors.
 In 1928 after strong sales success, the company was relaunched as MG Car Company under Cecil Kimber.
 The MG M-type “Midget” was built on the Minor chassis with a plywood and fabric body.
 This year's version had the 847cc engine uprated to put out 27 bhp that made it capable of 110 kp/h (70 mph).
-Two cars were prepared for Sir Francis Samuelson and Huskinson & Fane, the London MG agents.
+Two cars were prepared for Francis Samuelson and Huskinson & Fane, the London MG agents.